adielcristo/symfony-doc-pt-br/testing/end_to_end.rst

     language: php
     addons:
-      # If you don't use Chrome, or Firefox, remove the corresponding line
+      # If you don't use Chrome or Firefox, remove the corresponding line
       chrome: stable
       firefox: latest